On Topologically Big Divergent Trajectories: Bordered sets

 Since every compact subset of $U$ can be contracted in $U$, it follows that $U$ is connected and all homotopy groups $\pi_i(U)$ vanish.
 Since $U$ is a separable manifold, it is a $CW$-complex, and hence, by Whitehead's Theorem (see \cite[Theorem 4.5]{hatcher}), $U$ is contractible.

-We will show that there exist open subsets $U_i\subseteq U$ for $i\in \NN$ such that \begin{itemize} \item $U\setminus U_i$ is bounded \item For every bounded set $B\subseteq U$ there is $i\in \NN$ such that $B\subseteq U\setminus U_i$. \item $U_i$ is contractible. \end{itemize} Fix $\varphi_0\in \Phi$.
+We will show that there exist open subsets $U_i\subset U$ for $i\in \NN$ such that \begin{itemize} \item $U\setminus U_i$ is bounded \item For every bounded set $B\subset U$ there is $i\in \NN$ such that $B\subset U\setminus U_i$. \item $U_i$ is contractible. \end{itemize} Fix $\varphi_0\in \Phi$.
 Since $\Phi$ is positively nontrivial, it follows that $\varphi_0 \neq 0$.
 For every $C>0$ denote $U_C = U\cap \varphi_0^{-1}((C, \infty))$.
 We claim that $U\setminus U_C$ is bounded.
-Indeed, if $\vec x\in U\setminus U_C$, then $C > \varphi_0(\vec x) \ge C_{\varphi_0}$ and since $\varphi_0(\vec x)-f(\|\vec x\|) > C_{\varphi_0}$ it follows that $f(\|\vec x\|)<C-C_{\varphi_0}$, and hence $\|\vec x\|$ is bounded.
-For every bounded subset $B\subseteq U$ we have that $B\subseteq U\setminus U_C$, where $C := \sup_{B}\varphi_0$.
+Indeed, if $ x\in U\setminus U_C$, then $C > \varphi_0( x) \ge C_{\varphi_0}$ and since $\varphi_0( x)-f(\| x\|) > C_{\varphi_0}$ it follows that $f(\| x\|)<C-C_{\varphi_0}$, and hence $\| x\|$ is bounded.
+For every bounded subset $B\subset U$ we have that $B\subset U\setminus U_C$, where $C := \sup_{B}\varphi_0$.

-To show that $U_C$ is contractible, note that $U_C$ satisfies the same properties we used to show that unbounded bordered sets are contractible: It is open, if $\vec x\in U_C$, then so is $\vec x+s\vec v$ for every $s>0$, and for all $\vec x\in \RR^n$ we have $\vec x+s\vec v\in U_C$ for all $s$ large enough.
-We can now show that $U_C$ is contractible by the same arguments we used to show that $U$ is contractible. \end{proof}
+To show that $U_C$ is contractible, note that $U_C$ satisfies the same properties which were used in order to show that unbounded bordered sets are contractible: It is open, if $ x\in U_C$, then so is $ x+s v$ for every $s>0$, and for all $ x\in \RR^n$ we have $ x+s v\in U_C$ for all $s$ large enough.
+We can now show that $U_C$ is contractible by the same arguments which were used before to show that $U$ is contractible. \end{proof}